Embassy of the Arab Republic of Egypt, 26 South Street, London, W1K 1DW

 A new capital for Egypt

 In 2015, Egypt began building a "smart city" currently called the "New Administrative Centre", some 28 miles or so to the east of Cairo.
-Just 6 years later, in November 2021, President el-Sisi told his government to start moving house from congested Cairo to the new city.
-The "NAC certainly has a purpose, but is, as yet, without a name.
+Just 6 years later, in November 2021, President el-Sisi told his government to start moving house from congested Cairo to the new city and, a month later, the Egyptian cabinet met in the "NAC" for the first time.
+The "NAC certainly may have a purpose, but is, as yet, without a name.

 Occupying some 270 square miles of land, the "NAC" will become the new administrative and financial capital of Egypt, housing the main government departments and foreign embassies.
 Perhaps, it is destined to be what Ankara and Istanbul are to Turkey: the one, the "NAC", the administrative centre and the other, Cairo, the real capital and soul of the nation.

 Hopefully, the "NAC" will also relieve the congestion of Cairo, but it is hoped that it will eventually house some 6.5 - 7 million people.
 The city will also be home to a new "mega"cathedral, The Nativity of Christ, which it's claimed will be the biggest in the Middle East, as well as a large new mosque, the Al-Fattah Al-Aleem, which will be the largest of its kind in Egypt.